So... how does a freight broker calculate rates accurately?

 - CWT (Centum Weight) – A typical weight unit equivalent to 100 pounds and used in the industry.

-Many carriers have large and complex books that sketch out various hidden charges and rules that can influence the overall freight cost.
+Many carriers have large and complex books that sketch out various hidden charges and rules that can influence the way a broker calculate rates and their overall cost.
 These will typically fall under the Rules Tariff section of the book.
 There are a couple of factors that will impact these charges.

 Customers must get a full trucking freight quote before they proceed with a carrier.
 For this reason, it is important to work with a licensed broker that will be able to identify all of these hidden charges.

-How Does a Freight Broker Calculate FTL Rates?
+How Does a Growing Freight Broker Calculate Rates with a TMS?

 Also, most load boards will provide freight brokers with the ability to search lane histories.
 Traditionally, this used to be the favored method of sourcing carriers and getting rates for any given lane.
 Load board lane histories will typically show carriers posting truck availability, which is based on specific lanes.
 If a truck is posted as available, they want or need loads on that lane.
 But rather than focusing on a single load, freight brokers can better invest their time by developing relationships with the carrier.